sergeyv1989/sergeyv1989/README.md

 I am a data scientist with over 3 years of experience, who’s skilled in machine & deep learning, statistics, and python.

-Currently, I’m fully responsible for developing all machine learning projects at Veego, bringing diverse computer network problems from idea to product, which resulted in 5 pending patents.
+Currently, I’m fully responsible for developing all machine learning projects at Veego, bringing diverse computer network problems from idea to production, which resulted in 5 pending patents.

 Previously, I worked at the Weizmann Institute, where I published a paper on utilizing deep learning for discovering new particles.
 In addition, I hold a physics MSc with a paper on theoretical quantum optics.